 - For a boozy ice cream, try Peanut Butter Whiskey Ice Cream (one of my personal favorite ice cream flavors)

 - You should also try churning some Limoncello Sorbet in your ice cream maker

 - ¼ teaspoon (1 gram) Morton kosher salt

 - 2 large vanilla bakery cupcakes broken into large chunks (you can keep or discard the icing)

 - Scale (measure) all ingredients except for the sprinkles and cupcakes.

-- Add heavy whipping cream and whole milk to a heavy bottom pot.
+- Add heavy cream and whole milk to a heavy bottom pot.
 Cook over medium heat, stirring occasionally until it begins to steam, around 160°F.